nodejs/node/doc/api/webstreams.md

   * `preventAbort` {boolean} When `true`, errors in this `ReadableStream` will not cause `destination` to be aborted.
-  * `preventCancel` {boolean} When `true`, errors in the `destination` is not cause this `ReadableStream` to be canceled.
+  * `preventCancel` {boolean} When `true`, errors in the `destination` will not cause this `ReadableStream` to be canceled.
-  * `preventClose` {boolean} When `true`, closing this `ReadableStream` will no cause `destination` to be closed.
+  * `preventClose` {boolean} When `true`, closing this `ReadableStream` will not cause `destination` to be closed.
   * `signal` {AbortSignal} Allows the transfer of data to be canceled using an {AbortController}.
 * Returns: A promise fulfilled with `undefined`